15% Off All Sabers + Up to 4 Free Sabers Learn More

 • Small plastic containers, bottle caps, etc. (used as accessories to add depth)

-Limbs of the Stormtrooper Armor
+Limbs of the DIY Stormtrooper Armor

 We begin with the exterior white armor plating on the arms and legs.
 Use your string or twine to measure the length and circumference* of the following body parts: